sjvrijn/mf2/JOSS-paper/paper.md

 ![**Scalability plot** This plot shows how the evaluation time of high- and low-fidelity functions scales with the number of points *N* being passed in simultaneously.
+Running times were measured on a desktop PC with an Intel core i7 5820k 6-core CPU, with Python 3.6.3 and Numpy 1.18.4.
 The times are divided by the time needed for N=1 as a normalization.
+This is done independently for each function and fidelity level.
 Results are grouped by function dimensionality.
 If there are multiple functions, the mean is plotted with error bars indicating the minimum and maximum time.
-Note that the 6D Hartmann6 function is significantly more computationally expensive than other functions by definition, as it requires multiple matrix multiplications.\label{fig:scalability}](../docs/_static/scalability.pdf)
+Note that the 3D Hartmann3 and 6D Hartmann6 function are significantly more computationally expensive than other functions by definition, as they requires multiple matrix multiplications.
+\label{fig:scalability}](../docs/_static/scalability.pdf)

 # Acknowledgements